Essential CRO and SEO advice for small new e-commerce businesses

 The Perfect Background

 The background of your product pictures should say one thing: consistency.
 It’s of paramount importance to maintain the same style.
 The most common preference is a clear, white background that can highlight the features of your product.
 It will allow customers to focus on the product itself.
 However, using gradients does not have to be out of the equation.
 It’s trickier to get right though.
-Remember that the background colors cannot clash with the product itself, otherwise you’re in trouble.
+Remember that the background colours cannot clash with the product itself, otherwise, you’re in trouble.

 The Little Extra

 A mistake many online stores make is forgetting to go the extra mile of adding a picture of someone wearing or using the product.
 It will offer viewers a better idea of its size, scale, and functionality due to the human element.
 If possible, use models.
 Fashion brands like Misguided have mastered this craft, using brilliant visuals to sell their clothing line.
-This is particularly crucial if you are selling clothes or jewelry.
+This is particularly crucial if you are selling clothes or jewellery.